OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

     ```

     > [!NOTE]
-    > If this command isn't available or not working, run the following command instead to force the use of the latest version of the office-addin-manifest tool (replacing `MANIFEST_FILE` with the name of the manifest file).
+    > If this command isn't working, run the following command instead to force the use of the latest version of the office-addin-manifest tool (replacing `MANIFEST_FILE` with the name of the manifest file).
     >
     > ```command&nbsp;line
     > npx office-addin-manifest validate MANIFEST_FILE